Skip Navigation

 While it may not be the right solution for every project, there are times when public-private partnerships provide a unique opportunity to bring high quality and sustainable infrastructure projects to fruition.
 Such partnerships rely on strong relationships between private and public sectors, drawing on the strengths of each party who share in the cost, maintenance, and overall responsibility, and allow for more ambitious projects to get off the ground due to reliable investments from each entity.

-The San Diego County Water Authority (SDCWA) purchases water from the Carlsbad Desalination Plant, which provides the San Diego, California, region with 10 percent of its drinking water needs (about 50 million gallons per day, enough for 400,000 people).
+The San Diego County Water Authority (SDCWA) purchases water from the Carlsbad Desalination Plant(Opens another site in new window), which provides the San Diego, California, region with 10 percent of its drinking water needs (about 50 million gallons per day, enough for 400,000 people).
 The desalination plant, along with a 10-mile conveyance pipeline, was built by Poseidon Water, a water infrastructure development company.
 The Carlsbad Desalination Plant provides drought-proof and locally controlled water, thus creating a reliable system and water security.
 A public-private partnership between Poseidon Water and SDCWA has been essential in the success of the desalination plant.
 The Water Purchase Agreement used between Poseidon Water and SDCWA "assigns appropriate risks to the private sector while keeping costs for water rate payers as low as possible.
 The agreement transfers to Poseidon and its investors the risks associated with design, construction and operation of the desalination plant."
 These types of partnership can be an important part of a water management strategy as water resources become more limited and the production of new, local supplies are required to support water supply resiliency efforts (SDCWA 2020).

 Water glass icon indicates this example relates to drinking water